kshychko/base-python/README.md

 DJANGO_SECRET_KEY=
 ```

-If debug is true, then a value must be provided for DJANGO_SECRET_KEY.
+If debug is false, then a value must be provided for DJANGO_SECRET_KEY.

 ### SQL Database